Alfred Molina: Career

-Early work
+1978–1989: Early work

 Molina appeared with Leonard Rossiter in the sitcom The Losers (1978).
-He made his film debut with a minor role alongside Harrison Ford in Steven Spielberg's adventure film Raiders of the Lost Ark (1981) as Indiana Jones' ill-fated guide, Satipo, during its iconic opening sequence.
+He made his film debut with a minor role alongside Harrison Ford in Steven Spielberg's adventure film Raiders of the Lost Ark (1981) as Indiana Jones' traitorous and ill-fated guide, Satipo, during its iconic opening sequence.
 Molina stated in an interview in 2013 that he owes his stage and film career to the Indiana Jones series.
 "I'm very, very proud of that, I have to admit I didn't think at the time, 'Oh, this is going to go down in movie history.'
 I'd never been in front of a camera before," Molina said about his short but memorable appearance in Raiders of the Lost Ark.
 He recalled getting the job as a "gift from God" and said, "I've publicly thanked Steven many, many times.
 That job saved my bacon, in more ways than one."
 About his now-famous line in the film, Molina stated that "I've never had a problem with people coming up to me about it.
 They'll shout that line to me, 'Throw me the idol, I'll throw you the whip!'
 I'm delighted that people still remember it."

 However, his big break came with Letter to Brezhnev (1985), which he followed with a starring role in Prick Up Your Ears (1987), playing Joe Orton's lover (and eventual murderer) Kenneth Halliwell.
 He was originally cast as Arnold Rimmer in the TV sitcom Red Dwarf, but was replaced by Chris Barrie.

-1990s
+1990–1999: Broadway debut and acclaim

 In the early 1990s, Molina was a ubiquitous presence on British television, with his highest profile role being the lead in the first two series of El C.I.D..
 He appeared in the critically acclaimed films such as Mike Newell's costume drama Enchanted April (1992), Richard Donner's western comedy Maverick (1994), and Jim Jarmusch's western Dead Man (1995).
 Subsequent film roles include the drama Not Without My Daughter (1991), the science fiction horror film Species (1995), the broad comedy Dudley Do-Right (1999).
 With a midwestern American accent, Molina starred alongside Betty White in the US television series Ladies Man, which ran from 1999 to 2001.
 In 1993 he appeared in the BBC miniseries adaptation of A Year in Provence, playing the annoying Tony, along with John Thaw and Lindsay Duncan.
 In 1995, Molina starred with Marisa Tomei in The Perez Family, playing Cuban refugees who pretend to be married so they can more easily stay in America.
-Marjorie Baumgarten praised Molina as attaining "the right mixture of gentle honor and baffled stupefaction" to portray his character, although Peter Rainer of Los Angeles Times called Molina "so intensely sodden that he’s like a great big scowling dark cloud."
+Marjorie Baumgarten praised Molina as attaining "the right mixture of gentle honor and baffled stupefaction" to portray his character, although Peter Rainer of Los Angeles Times called Molina "so intensely sodden that he's like a great big scowling dark cloud."
 Molina has worked twice with Paul Thomas Anderson, first in Boogie Nights (1997) and then in Magnolia (1999).